chialab/rna/docs/Building-web-apps.md

 ## Collecting scripts

+Scripts are bundled following the conventions describe in the [Building JavaScript](./Building-javascript) page.
 There are two kinds of script: plain and module.

 **Module scripts** can use ESM import/export statements and they are referenced in the HTML file using a script with `type="module"`.
 Source can be inline: